 That was the biggest takeaway for me in this book, that most of the time, there are no good reasons for impulsively reacting to our negative emotions.
 It’s ironic actually because you would think that smart, logical people would be able to come to senses with their emotions, but that’s rarely the case.
 That’s because our society has not placed enough importance on the other half of our mind and we are now seeing the consequences in all of our social issues today.

 This book was what inspired me to act as the messenger in spreading awareness of emotional intelligence (aka EQ) because of how it impacts us as emotional, social beings.

 “The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life” by Mark Manson

 “If you’re dreaming of something all the time, you’re reinforcing the same unconscious reality over and over: that you’re not that.”

-We need to stop caring so much about the trivial things that don’t matter to us in the grand scheme of things.
+In my experience, it’s becoming important to not get caught up in the trivial things that don’t matter to us in the grand scheme of things.
 The more we want to be somebody or to get something, the more we distance ourselves from who we are in the present.